Most Common Questions on Application

 Where do I go on the Website to apply?

 How do I get back on the application?
 Once you have created an “Account”, remember that your “required” email address and password will be your “Keys” to return to the application.
 You can return to your application as many times as you desire.
 However, once you click on “Submit”, you cannot return to your application.
 Note: DO NOT click on “Submit” until you are completely finished with your application.

 What if I do not know the answers to some of the questions?
-If you are unsure of any of the questions, please contact the Smith Scholarship Office via email (email@example.com) for further assistance.
+If you are unsure of any of the questions, please contact thoroughly review the “commonly asked questions” on the website and then contact the Smith Scholarship Office via email (firstname.lastname@example.org) for further assistance.
 Be sure to remember your username and password to return to your application for completion.

 The new FASFA form allows you to directly access IRS tax information while completing the new form.
 The FASFA application must be filed before SSF application is submitted and proof provided.
 “Proof” of your FASFA filing can be as simple as a screenshot of the notice of filing.
 If unusual circumstances prevent you from submitting the FASFA, contact SSF as soon as possible with written explanation of steps taken to complete, missing information and an explanation regrading such information.
 Please visit the FAFSA website for announcements and changes to your FAFSA application.

 Can I mail the application in?
 No. The application is not formatted for print out.
 Therefore, if you have issues submitting your application, call us and we will help.
 Public libraries often have computers available for use or ask your school counselor to use the school’s computer.
 The application can also be completed on a smart phone or mobile device.